takagi/lake/README.md

 ### Task

-    TASK task-name dependency-list form*
+    TASK task-name dependency-list [description] form*

-`task` represents a sequence of operations to accomplish some task. `task-name` is a string that specifies the target task by its name. `dependency-list` is a list of tasks names on which the target task depends.
-The dependency task names are given in both relative and absolute manner, which begins with a colon `:`. `form`s can be any Common Lisp forms.
+`task` represents a sequence of operations to accomplish some task. `task-name` is a string that specifies the target task by its name. `dependency-list` is a list of task names on which the target task depends.
+The dependency task names are given in both relative and absolute manner, which begins with a colon `:`. `description` is a doc string. `form`s can be any Common Lisp forms.

     $ cat Lakefile
     ...